hu-tianyang/hu-tianyang.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Researcher at <a href='http://dev3.noahlab.com.hk'>Huawei Noah's Ark Lab</a>.
+subtitle: Postdoc at <a href='https://ml.comp.nus.edu.sg/'>National University of Singapore</a>.

 profile:
   align: right